rockettheme/docs/Docs/grav/themes/akuatik/faq.md

 [Gantry][gantry] is, as a basic definition, a framework used for assembling, building and maintaining a RocketTheme theme.
 It is an advanced platform for dramatically extending the capabilities of the entire theming system of Grav.

-## Can I install RocketLauncher onto an existing Grav! website?
+## Can I install RocketLauncher onto an existing Grav website?

-No. RocketLauncher will install both Grav and the demo sample content and images, so you will need a fresh Grav! installation.
+No. RocketLauncher will install both Grav and the demo sample content and images, so you will need a fresh Grav installation.

 ## I installed Akuatik RocketLauncher but the images are different with the demo site.